jroblak/jroblak.github.com/_posts/2018-03-07-hack-the-box-node.md

 {% endhighlight %}

 You rebuffed my attempts on 80.
 On 8080, 443, and more.
 But you invited me into your space, into yourplace, into port 3000.
 Yes, you did.

 I dug into your deepest secrets.
-And into the APIs which b(urp)queathed your user sequence.
+And into the APIs which b(urp)equeathed your user sequence.
 I saw you clearly, inside and out; cut through your defences: turned `/api/users/latest` to `/api/users` and saw your sweet response: